haubie/midiex/README.md

 - **listing** or **counting** MIDI ports availble (for example, a keyboard or synth)
 - **opening** or **closing connections** to MIDI ports
 - **sending** or **receiving messages** to and from connections
-- **creating a virtual output connection** so your Elixir application appears as a MIDI input port on the host OS.
+- **creating virtual output connections** so your Elixir application appears as a MIDI input port on the host OS.
-- **creating a virtual input connection** so your Elixir application appears as a MIDI output port on the host OS.
+- **creating virtual input connections** so your Elixir application appears as a MIDI output port on the host OS.

 ## Feature support
 Not all midir features have been wrapped and some features are backend specific: